pawelpepek/CRUDAPI/README.md

 ### Customize controllers functions
-You could use entity functions:
+You can use entity functions:
 - `Creater` to create new entity,
 - `Reader` to get list of entities,
 - `Reader2` to get one entity with given id,